Labor cost · Scheduling · SPLH · Operations

 Dinner is loud and the math is obvious.
 The hard ones were the 1:30am decisions.
 The nightclub closes at 2.
 Eight people are on the clock.
 Nobody has sold a drink in twenty minutes.
 Cut a bartender too early and you miss the next rush of three regulars who walk in for last call.
 Keep them ten minutes too long and you’ve quietly given away forty bucks of margin.

-Multiply that decision across five nights a week, fifty weeks a year, and you are looking at real money.
-The labor cost percentage on the P&L will not catch that.
-The labor cost percentage shows up after the period closes, looks fine, and tells you nothing about which shift bled.
+Multiply that across five nights a week, fifty weeks a year, and you are looking at real money.
+The labor cost percentage on the P&L will not catch it.
+That number shows up after the period closes, looks fine, and tells you nothing about which shift bled.

 Sales per labor hour is the number that catches it.

-This post is the case for using SPLH at the shift level instead of (or alongside) labor cost percentage at the period level, with the concept-by-concept benchmarks and the practical reality of when to cut.
+So here’s the case for running SPLH at the shift level instead of, or alongside, labor cost percentage at the period level.
+Concept-by-concept benchmarks, plus the practical reality of when to actually cut somebody.

 What SPLH actually is #